danbev/learning-iot/notes/lora.md

 | EU 868  | EU 433 | US 915 | AS 430 |                          |
 +---------------------------------------------------------------+
 ```

+#### Class A (All)
+Each device uplink to the gateway is followed by 2 short downlink recieve
+windows.
+Is used for battry powered devices.

+#### Class B (Beacon)
+Like class A but also have a scheduled window for recieving data.

+#### Class C (Continous)
+Is also like class A but will continously listen for data so it uses more power
+and more suited to devices with a non-battery power source.

 ## The Things Network (TTN)
 Coverage in [Stockholm](https://www.thethingsnetwork.org/community/stockholm)